-Next, you want to make sure that you’re taking your dog out around fifteen minutes after eating.
-This will give them time to digest the food, making it more likely that they’ll go when you’re outside.
+You also want to make sure that you take your dog out around fifteen minutes after eating.
+This will give it time to digest the food, making it more likely that it will need to go when you’re outside.

-Again, however, just because they have to go doesn’t mean they’ll do it immediately.
-By using your fifteen-minute timer, you can help keep your housetraining on schedule.
+But just because they have to go, doesn’t mean they’ll do it immediately.
+Remember to use your fifteen-minute timer, so you can help keep your housetraining on schedule.

-By making sure that your dog gets their system cleaned before sleeping, you can help minimize nighttime accidents during the housetraining phase.
+By making sure that your dog empties its system before sleeping, you can help minimize nighttime accidents during the housetraining phase.

 If you don’t like getting up, consider having a puppy pad placed somewhere that your dog can get to.
 If you go this route, you’ll also have to teach your dog how to use its puppy pad.

-Housetraining a Yorkshire Terrier doesn’t have to be difficult.
-By following this guide, you can learn the highly-valued skills needed to get your dog to use the bathroom outdoors.
+Their reputation says Yorkies are hard to potty train, but this does not have to be the case.
+By following this guide, you can learn the skills needed to get your dog to use the bathroom outdoors.

 Finally, just remember to have patience throughout.
-With a bit of love, care, and patience, your dog will be housetrained in no time!
+With a bit of love, care, and patience, your Yorkie will be housetrained in no time!